 "Whilst the sometimes traumatic proceedings will not bring back their loved ones, all involved have been united in their concern to ensure that the horror they have had to face is avoided wherever possible in the future."

 British Home Secretary Theresa May said she hoped the conclusion of the inquest would "bring some measure of comfort to the families and all of those affected."

 She pledged that the government would consider the coroner's report and recommendations.

-The inquest heard from relatives of victims, survivors, London Underground staff, police and emergency personnel.
+The inquest heard from 300 witnesses, including those caught in the explosions, London Underground staff, police and emergency personnel.

 But perhaps the most significant witness was a senior figure from the security service MI5, who was asked to account for how it was that two of the four bombers -- three British males of Pakistani descent and a Jamaican-born man -- were photographed as part of a separate terror investigation, but not followed up.